-Streets of Malaysia are very colourful and you can see almost every nationality there.
+If you walk the streets of Malaysia, you’ll find almost every nationality there.
 You can also hear different languages at the same time.
-We love the diversity of people, cultures and food in Malaysia.
+We love the diversity of people, cultures, and food in Malaysia.

 Even though everybody is so different, they have somehow found a way to coexist in the same place and accept each other.
 It’s one of the things that makes this country beautiful.

 It all tastes delicious and is really cheap!
 Only RM3- RM10 per portion ($1-$3).